Geborgen/nordic-souls/README.md

 #### Steam Setup

 Nordic Souls only works with the Steam version of Skyrim.
-Additionally, it will only work with English versions of the game as well.
+Additionally, it will only work with English versions of the game.
 While this may be understandably frustrating for users with different game versions or non-English speakers, there are major differences between game versions and I am only able to support one language.

 A non-English version of the game will cause problems later.
 To verify that your game is in English, please perform the following steps:
 1. Right click on Skyrim in Steam